 In our experience, the labeling of states and their behaviours as either 'responsible' or 'irresponsible' feeds the culture of blame that the Approach seeks to move away from.
-And, many of the stakeholders in the international community argue that the possession of nuclear weapons is inherently irresponsible given their unacceptable humanitarian costs.
-For these stakeholders there can simply be no such thing as a responsible nuclear weapon state.
-Using the 'responsible nuclear weapon state' label therefore serves only to
+And, many state and non-state actors in the international community argue that the use, or even just the possession, of nuclear weapons is inherently irresponsible given their unacceptable humanitarian costs.
+For these actors there can simply be no such thing as a responsible nuclear weapon state.
+Using the 'responsible nuclear weapon state' label therefore serves only to widen the divide between nuclear possessors and

-Example Stakeholders
+Example Actors